termux/termux-packages/docs/BUILD.md

 ## Common Porting Problems

-- Most programs expects that target is [FHS](https://uk.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) compliant and use hardcoded paths like `/etc`, `/bin`, `/usr/share`, `/tmp`.
-These paths are not available in Termux at standard locations but in `$TERMUX_PREFIX`.
+- Most programs expect that target is [FHS](https://uk.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) compliant.
+They have hardcoded paths like `/etc`, `/bin`, `/usr/share`, `/tmp` which are not available in Termux at standard locations but only in `$TERMUX_PREFIX`.

 - The Android bionic libc does not have iconv and gettext/libintl functionality built in.
 A `libandroid-support` package contains these and may be used by all packages.

-- "error: z: no archive symbol table (run ranlib)" usually means that the build machines libz is used instead of the one for cross compilation, due to the builder library -L path being setup incorrectly.
+- "error: z: no archive symbol table (run ranlib)" usually means that the build machine's libz is used instead of the one for cross-compilation due to the builder library -L path being setup incorrectly.

 - rindex(3) does not exist, but strrchr(3) is preferred anyway.